Denali. A division of Nuvision Credit Union

-Denali.
-A division of Nuvision Credit Union is a credit union based in Anchorage, Alaska, United States.
-The credit union serves communities throughout Alaska, and Washington.
+Nuvision Credit Union is a credit union based in Huntington Beach, California, United States.
+The credit union serves communities throughout Alaska, Arizona, California, Wyoming and Washington.
 It is the third largest credit union in Alaska.
-Denali has grown to add Denali Home Loans, Denali Investment Services and Denali Business Lending and Business Service to its list of services.

 History

 The City of Anchorage Employees Federal Credit Union was chartered on December 6, 1948.
 Charter 5912 was issued by the Bureau of Federal Credit Unions, which was part of the Department of Health, Education, and Welfare, within the Social Security Administration.
 The Credit Union began with eight members and $40 in assets.
 The Alaska Railroad Federal Credit Union (Charter 6244), another predecessor to Denali, was chartered in July, 1949, and brought under charter member 5912.

 Over the years a number of credit unions were chartered, or merged with existing Alaska credit unions, to create what became Denali Alaskan Federal Credit Union in 1997: